 Overview

-Chronic wasting disease (CWD) is a highly infectious disease that impacts cervids such as deer, elk, moose and woodland caribou.
+Chronic wasting disease (CWD) is a highly infectious and fatal disease that affects cervids such as deer, elk, moose and woodland caribou.
 It is caused by infectious abnormal proteins called prions, which accumulate in the brain and other tissues leading to death.
 CWD has not been detected in Ontario wildlife, but has been found in all our neighbouring provinces and U.S. states.
-CWD is a highly contagious, untreatable and fatal disease.
 There is no treatment, cure or vaccine to prevent it.

 CWD is spread through: